ArneBachmann/sos/README.md

 - Has a small user base as of now, therefore no reliable reports of compatibility and operational capability except for the automatic unit tests run on Travis CI and AppVeyor

 ### Compatibility ###
-- SOS runs on any Python 3 distribution, except PyPy (TODO).
-Support for Python 2 is only partial, as the test suite doesn't run through entirely yet, although SOS's programming language Coconut is generally able to transpile to valid Python 2 source code
+- SOS runs on any Python 3 distribution, including some versions of PyPy.
+Python 2 is not fully supported yet due to library issues, although SOS's programming language *Coconut* is generally able to transpile to valid Python 2 source code
 - SOS is compatible with above mentioned traditional VCSs: SVN, Git, gitless, Bazaar, Mercurial and Fossil
 - File name encoding and console encoding: Full roundtrip support (on Windows) started only with Python 3.6.4 and has not been tested nor confirmed yet for SOS